michael-odonovan/michael-odonovan/README.md

 - For now... probably just keep pushing a bit of Javascript code.

 ### Current Side Project
-A cutting list app for the construction industry called... cuttinglistapp {LINKHERE to come}.
+A cutting list App for the construction industry called... cuttinglistapp {LINKHERE to come}.

 ### Languages
 Javascript, Typescript, Python, HTML, CSS, Bash, Git.